top of page

 Be OK with people saying no.

-If you ask someone to dance and they say “No thank you,” be cool with that; they don’t have to give a reason.
+If you ask someone to dance on a social dance floor, and they say “No thank you,” be cool with that; they don’t have to give a reason.
 Reply, “Hey, no worries – find me later if you change your mind!” and move on to ask someone else.
 No one is obliged to dance with you.
-You can ask anyone to dance, regardless of your/their gender, age or role.
-When someone asks you to dance, you can say no. If someone asks you to dance and you don’t want to, say “No thank you” and leave it at that.
+You can ask anyone to dance, regardless of either person’s gender, age or role.
+When someone asks you to dance, you can say no. If someone asks you to dance, and you don't want to, say “No thank you” and leave it at that.
 You don’t have to give a reason; you don’t owe anyone your time.
 If someone asks you to dance and you do want to, say “YES please!”
 Nothing is better than enthusiastic consent!

 Be considerate with your personal care.

 Swing dancing can get sweaty, and involves close contact with other people – so think of others.
 Think about showering before the dance, using breath mints, and wearing deodorant.
 Consider bringing a towel and some spare shirts, and changing throughout the night.
-Try not to wear anything that might hurt others on the dance floor, particularly if you spin while close to them.
+Try not to wear anything (or adopt any hairstyle) that might hurt others on the dance floor or interfere with the communication between dancers, particularly if you spin while close to them.

 Play safe.